Two hearts are at Journey's Endelssohn,

 - An episode of The Simpsons which parodies The Graduate ends with Grandpa Simpson and Mrs. Bouvier running out of her wedding to Mr. Burns while Mendelssohn plays in the background.

-- And in another episode ("I Married Marge"), in the flashback story, Homer has a wedding with the pregnant Marge, and as they walk to the chapel, one man is seen playing Lohengrin on a Casio electronic keyboard.
+- And in another episode ("I Married Marge"), in the flashback story, Homer has a wedding with the pregnant Marge in a cheap chapel, and as they walk to the chapel, one man is seen playing Lohengrin on a Casio electronic keyboard.

 - In "Rabbit of Seville", after a mutual escalation where each side points bigger and bigger guns at the other, Bugs instead offers Elmer flowers and chocolates, which causes him to reappear wearing a wedding dress.
 After Bugs rushes through a ceremony with himself as Justice of the Peace, Bugs carries his new "bride" to the threshold to the tune of the Mendelssohn Recessional.
 (Whereupon he drops Elmer off a very high ledge into a prop wedding cake reading "The Marriage of Figaro".)